orslumen/record-cache/README.markdown

 #### Caveats

 1. Record Cache sorting mimics the MySQL sort order being case-insensitive and using collation.
-   _If you need a different sort order, check out the code in `<gem>/lib/record_cache/strategy/base.rb`._
+   _If you need a different sort order, check out the code in `<gem>/lib/record_cache/strategy/util.rb`._

 2. Using `update_all` to modify attributes used in the [:index option](#index) will lead to stale results.

 3. When using `<model>.transaction do ... end`, make sure wrap it in `RecordCache::Base.without_record_cache do ... end`.
-   During the transaction the after_commit callbacks are delayed until the whole transaction completed successfullt.
+   During the transaction the after_commit callbacks are delayed until the whole transaction completed successfully.
 As a result the records fetched from the Record Cache within that transaction will not contain the uncommitted changes yet.

 4. (Uncommon) If you have a model (A) with a `has_many :autosave => true` relation to another model (B) that defines a